 I told them we`ll find a nicer name in time, we will.
-One more fitting.
+One more fitting for it.

 Names are very important and are something that we truly own.
 They don't get old and die and they can't be taken from us, I always say.
 Names are wholly ours.

-We`ll find a grand name for Blackie, we will.
+We`ll find a grand name for Blackie, so we will.

 Chapman said later that Blackie can stay until the

 We were all so pleased and relieved too, we were.
 Mrs Chapman has a good heart, Bless her.
-We hope now the weather doesn`t settle for a while.
+We hope now the weather doesn`t settle for a while, quite a long while !

 3:00pm – In